chriscamacho/gles2framework/README.md

 there is no need to seperatly compile the kazmath library for your platform kazmath sources are now automatically compiled into a static library

-All though the source is unchanged I have deleted everthing except the C source and the html documentation the full distribution of kazmath is available at https://github.com/Kazade/kazmath
+All though the source is unchanged I have deleted everthing except the C source the full distribution of kazmath is available at https://github.com/Kazade/kazmath

 #### obj2opengl